lebrancconvas/lebrancconvas/README.md

 # Hi, I'm Poom (Alias: Poomkun Scarlet / Lebranc Convas)
+He / Him, From Thailand.

 I'm studying in the major of Computer Science.
 But I'm still Self-Taught Developer
 because some topics I can't learn from College but from experience.